An asynchronous coroutine which implements the C++20 coroutine API.

 To create a coroutine, a function must:

-Coro<T> where T is some type constructible from pw::Status, such as pw::Status or pw::Result<U>.co_return <value> rather than return <value> for any return statements.
-This also requires the use of PW_CO_TRY and PW_CO_TRY_ASSIGN rather than PW_TRY and PW_TRY_ASSIGN.pw::allocator::Allocator& as its first argument.
-This allocator will be used to allocate storage for coroutine stack variables held across a co_await point.Inside a coroutine function, co_await <expr> can be used on any type with a Poll<T> Pend(Context&) method.
+Coro<T>, where T is the type that will be returned from within the coroutine.co_return <value> rather than return <value> for any return statements.
+For pw::Status or pw::Result, use PW_CO_TRY and PW_CO_TRY_ASSIGN rather than PW_TRY and PW_TRY_ASSIGN.CoroContext as its first argument.
+The CoroContext's allocator is used to allocate storage for coroutine stack variables held across a co_await point.Inside a coroutine function, co_await <expr> can be used for pw_async2 futures or other coroutines.
 The result will be a value of type T.

 Public Types | |